The 5 Best Martingale Dog Collars Australia: Tested & Reviewed 2023

 When pulled, the collar tightens around your dog’s neck but not in a restrictive way.
 It just fits more snugly than it did before.

-What this does is avoids any dog who enjoys backing out of their collars to get loose.
+What does this do?
+It hinders a dogs ability to back out of their collars to get loose.
 It is also sometimes used as a corrective tool when training your dog to walk nicely.
-Think of it as an added failsafe that gives you more control as you explore the world together.
+Think of it as an added fail safe that gives you more control as you explore the world together.

 Because the D-ring loop is often a stainless-steel chain, martingale collars often get mixed up with choke chains.
 Choke chains are made entirely of metal, with a slipping mechanism that tightens the chain around your dog’s neck like a hangman in his noose.

 Martingales are often advertised to be made for sighthounds.
 We’re talking the slinky headed breeds out there.
-Greyhounds, whippets, salukis, afghans all fit this description.
-The reason martingales are used so often with these breeds is because these cheeky devils are big fans or the great escape.
+Greyhounds, Whippets, Salukis, Afghans all fit this description.
+The reason martingales are used so often with these breeds is because these cheeky devils are big fans of the great collar escape.

 That said, any breed can use a martingale collar.
 If they are strong pullers or like to escape, this style of collar will work for them.
 In fact, martingale collars are often used for training show dogs.

 “Very few dogs ‘come out of the box’ knowing how to walk properly on a leash; they have to be trained through a combination of positive reinforcement and gentle correction.
 The Martingale dog collar is a handy contraption for providing the latter, which explains why it’s favoured by dog show handlers.” - Jill Jones at Orvis News (1)

 What I Look for In A Martingale Collar?